-For details of what to expect where individual pupils are self-isolating, please see the Remote Learning Plan
+For details of what to expect where individual pupils are self-isolating, please see the final section of this page.

 This guide should be read alongside the MNSP Remote Learning Policy.

 The remote curriculum: what is taught to pupils at home